A sort of 'holy grail': Cancer drug developed in Oklahoma to be tested

 Dena Newlun, a cancer patient at the Stephenson Cancer Center, knows firsthand how brutal the side effects of cancer treatment can be.

-She’s in the middle of a separate clinical trial for a stage-four ovarian cancer drug, she said at Wednesday’s news conference, with her service dog Tripod Petey by her side.
+She’s in the middle of a separate clinical trial for a stage-four ovarian cancer drug, she said at Wednesday’s news conference.

-“Look at me, I don’t look sick,” she said.
-“That’s to to say that I didn’t experience a lot of the side effects that they were talking about.”

 Among her side effects was aphasia, a condition where a person has trouble speaking and communicating or understanding other people.
 It's commonly seen in stroke patients.